llwyd/llwyd.github.io/_posts/2023-03-25-alsa-playback-1.markdown

 ## Putting it all together

-For the sake of simplicity I have encapsulated all the necessary components here in a single monolithic C file contained in a gist [here](https://gist.github.com/llwyd/345cbb2cf14628af294023d41fa8bfbe).
-Of course it is much better practice to separate all these components (ALSA, Resonator) into separate files.
+For the sake of simplicity I have encapsulated all the necessary components in a single monolithic C file you can find [here](https://gist.github.com/llwyd/345cbb2cf14628af294023d41fa8bfbe).
+Of course it is much better practice to separate all these components (ALSA, Resonator) into individual files.
 I normally use CMake to build personal projects, but you can compile this using the following command line instructions:

 {% highlight shell %}
 $ gcc -std=gnu11 audio.c -o audio.out -lasound -lm
 {% endhighlight %}

 ## Results
 I connected a scope up to the audio output on my computer so that I could see the results.
-Upon compiling and running the program, you should get two sine waves like on the screenshot below.
+Upon compiling and running the program, you should get two sine waves like on the oscilloscope screenshot below.

 ![scope](/assets/scope.png)
 *Figure 2 - Audio output from audio.out as viewed on Oscilloscope*